argoproj/argo-events/docs/tutorials/07-filters.md

 3. You will notice that the sensor logs prints the event is invalid as the sensor expects for either `custom-webhook` as the value of the `source`.

-## Time Filters
+## Time Filter
-Time filters are specially helpful when you need to make sure an event occurs between a certain time-frame.
+Time filter is specially helpful when you need to make sure an event occurs between a certain time-frame.
 Time filter takes a `start` and `stop` time but you can also define just the `start` time, meaning, there is no `end time` constraint or just the `stop` time, meaning, there is no `start time` constraint.
 An example of time filter is available under `examples/sensors`.